intelc/starsio_nasa_image_library/README.md

 # [STARS.IO](https://jolly-northcutt-55a303.netlify.app/)

-STARSIO is a Next.js app implementing image.nasa.gov API to support searching in the NASA Image Library.
+STARSIO is an Next.js app implementing image.nasa.gov API to support searching in the NASA Image Library.
+The goal of this project is to create a user-oriented, aesthetic, and mobile-first website for users to explore and share the NASA library.

 <img src="/assets/indexDemo.png" width="400"  />
 ## Installation